 - Control Environment;

-- Risk Assessment;
+- · Risk Assessment;

-- · Control Activities:
+- · Control Activities;

 - · Information and Communications; and

 - Monitoring Activities

 The Company's assessment of its internal controls framework takes into consideration all the components of the COSO 2013 framework and includes an evaluation of the design effectiveness of all five components.
-The Control Environment and Risk Assessment components apply broadly across the Company while the Control Activity component is specific to processes and/or functions.
-The other COSO 2013 component, namely Information and Communication and Monitoring, apply at the entity level as well as the process level.
+The Control Environment component applies broadly across the Company, while the Control Activity component is specific to processes and/or functions.
+The other COSO 2013 components, namely Risk Assessment, Information and Communication, and Monitoring Activities, apply at both the entity level as well as the process and/or function level.

-Our internal control framework is designed to promote the performance of our processes in accordance with company standards.
+Our internal control framework is designed to provide reasonable assurance regarding the reliability of financial; reporting.
 Such internal controls are assessed by control owners on at least an annual basis in terms of design effectiveness.
 The responsibility for compliance with internal control rests with the Chief Executive Officer and Chief Financial Officer with responsibilities appropriately assigned to other members of management.